What is Bitcoin Cash?

 Not only that, but its scalability problem started becoming a huge issue around this time as well.
 In 2017, cryptocurrencies came out of the shadows, and hundreds of thousands of investors and traders started pouring into the crypto space.
 Meanwhile, BTC could still only handle a few transactions per block, and each block took 10 minutes to process, which was not fast enough.

 So, in the end, Bitcoin Cash was created in order to give people the coin that would encourage payments rather than being a store of value, as well as to create a faster payment method, that can meet the challenge of higher transaction count.

-What are the advantages and disadvantages of Bitcoin Cash compared to fiat money?
+Advantages and disadvantages of Bitcoin Cash compared to fiat money

 Like nearly every other cryptocurrency, Bitcoin Cash comes with pros and cons, especially when compared to traditional (fiat) currencies.
 As we have already pointed out — Bitcoin Cash was created to continue Bitcoin’s original mission, which is to become a digital currency that would allow people to make online transactions without depending on banks, credit cards, and other middlemen.
 With that in mind, here are some advantages and disadvantages of BCH.